 Many grazing agreements are agricultural leases that limit the tenant to one use - grazing.
 You can use a lease for this but that involves formality and notices and time conditions that you would prefer to avoid.
 We have an easier way.

-There is a second type of grazing agreement that goes under the ancient Norman name of a "profit à prendre".
-A profit à prendre is an agreement to buy a crop and a grant of access to take it (it gives a “right of herbage”!).
-Since the buyer does not have any rights to "occupy the land", he is not a tenant, even if he spends most of the year taking the crop.
-So you can sell your grass for £200 a month and allow the buyer to put ten cows on the land to eat it for him.
+There is a second type of grazing agreement that goes under the ancient Norman name of a profit à prendre.
+A profit à prendre is an agreement to buy a crop and a grant of access to take it (it gives a 'right of herbage').
+Since the buyer does not have any rights to occupy the land, they are not a tenant, even if they spend most of the year taking the crop.
+So you can sell your grass for £300 a month and allow the buyer to put ten cows on the land to eat it for them.
 You can also go further.
-You can specify how his cows must behave and how he must keep the land.
+You can specify how their cows must behave and how they must keep the land.
 But it would be a mistake to dress up the arrangement like a lease.

 A period of 364 days, just less than a year, is common, but you take a small risk of the licence being interpreted as a lease.
 We prefer nine or ten months.
 If you also lock the gate at the end of the period, you can allow time for your land to recover!